madacol/blog/README.md

 I'm still experimenting with this, but I will eventually make a blog based on these articles.

-I have more tutorials / explanations here https://github.com/madacol/docs.
-I will merged them in this repo someday

 # Usage

 You can read this in github in the meantime, but wiki-links will only render properly while editing in Vscode with this extension [Markdown Memo](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo) `ext install svsool.markdown-memo`